cherrycokeboy/SampleTest/index.rst

 Semi-Finals
 ==================
 The next graph answers the question: "Which country has gotten to the most semi-finals?"
 This section only has one graph but it is an interaction graph.
-Again, you won't be able to view on the website so instead, view it `here`_.
+Again, you won't be able to view on the website so instead, view it `here <notebooks/Worldcupdata.ipynb>`_.
 This graph shows the amount of semi-final finishes per country over time.
 The picture below shows the total number of semi-final finishes between 1930 and 2014.

 .. figure:: image/semi-finals.png